LDWMAN/Account.Api/README.md

 Additional work.

 1. Separated the TokenController.
-2. Added the part that deletes the REFRESH token stored in the DB.
+2. Added the part that deletes the used refresh token stored in the DB.
-3. Added save single fileController
+3. Added save single FileController
 4. Change the folder structure

 Mohamad Lawand, thank you for your lecture.